e107translations/Dutch/README.md

-Language PRE pack Dutch, release for version 2.2.0
+Dutch, release for version 2.2.0

-Thes files do have no longer php closing tags. !!
+These files do have no longer php closing tags. !!

-(Start on  08-24-2018 ; updated 11-25-2018)
+(Updated 05-19-2019)